Solaria and SunPower solar panels: 2021 comparison

 Solaria is a private company, so its financials aren’t readily available.
 However, the Crunchbase profile on Solaria indicates that it has received a total of $214 million in venture funding since 2004, and employs fewer than 100 people.

-SunPower, on the other hand, is a public company with close to a $2 billion market capitalization and around $1.7 billion in revenue in 2018.
+SunPower, on the other hand, is a public company with close to a $8 billion market capitalization and around $1.8 billion in annual revenue.

 Compared to SunPower, Solaria is just a minnow.
 And yet Solaria’s PowerXT product line has a lot of similarities to products from the more well-known SunPower.
 Because of this, it’s worth doing a side-by-side comparison.